-Upcoming Application Deadline for Certificate in Policy Issues on Work and Pay Priority Spring Admission: December 15
+Upcoming application deadline for Certificate in Policy Issues on Work and Pay priority fall admission: June 15

 The Policy Issues on Work and Pay Certificate provides professionals in the public, private, and nonprofit sectors with insight and ability to better understand and evaluate federal, state, and local policies that affect the employment relationship.